arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 The Portenta X8 Board Manager helps you keep your Portenta X8 Linux image and containers up to date, even remotely, using Over-The-Air (OTA) updates via wireless connectivity.

 An **Arduino Cloud for Business** plan with a Portenta X8 Board Manager subscription is required to enable these features.

+***__Using the Portenta X8 Board Manager is optional and not required for the Portenta X8 to function.__ It leverages Foundries.io's infrastructure to enable features like secure Over-The-Air (OTA) updates for the Portenta X8 OS and applications. __While it simplifies development and management processes, it is not a mandatory component__.***

 **For more information on configuration and environment exploration, please refer to the [Portenta X8 Board Manager](#portenta-x8-board-manager) section at the beginning of the user manual.**